WinterPu/Exercise/Multimedia Assignments/Assignment 02 - SoundsGenerationOfDifferentPitchTones/README.md

 ## The discussions/summaries on your results, and what you have learned in this assignment

-need to be improved
+It can generate some sounds according to the musical notes.

 - learn a simple method to synthesize music
 - learn some about WAV format

-When Design a Type:
+When Designing:
-Remember to try to keep the complete data.
+need to try to keep the complete data. (wav->data part  : you can save as double vector) the lossy transformation can be in the output process. (output process: double -> 16bit or 8bit)
-When outputing, do the lossy transformation.